ircdocs/modern-irc/README.md

 # Modern IRC

-This is an attempt to create a somewhat updated document about how the IRC client protocol works these days.
+This is an attempt to create an updated document about how the IRC client protocol works these days.

-This is **not an authoritative document**, just something that's hopefully useful when writing software.
-This is not aiming to be an RFC, I'm just trying to get some relatively sane subset of the IRC protocol written down.
-Look at [ircv3-harmony](https://github.com/kaniini/ircv3-harmony) for something which aims to be a specification.
+This is **not an authoritative document**.
+This means that if there are multiple ways something is done, this document doesn't make decisions about which method is better or which one to specify -- it usually notes both down and just tries to show what clients and servers do today.
+Making decisions is the job of an RFC, and writing an RFC is the job of someone else.
+I'm just trying to get some relatively sane subset of the IRC protocol written down.
+Look at [ircv3-harmony](https://github.com/kaniini/ircv3-harmony) for something which aims to be an RFC.

+If something written in here isn't correct for or interoperable with an IRC server / network you know of, please open an issue.
+Pull requests are appreciated.

-This covers the client-server protocol only, random bits and pieces cherry-picked from the RFCs, IRCv3, Internet-Drafts, and commands/replies that have generally been accepted by the IRC community.
+This covers the client-server protocol only, and does not touch the S2S protocol.
+The reasons for this are discussed in the document.
+This document includes bits and pieces cherry-picked from the RFCs, [IRCv3](http://ircv3.net/), Internet-Drafts, and commands/replies that have generally been accepted by the IRC community.

 ---